Parkinson’s Disease and Movement Disorders

 Parkinson’s disease is not a fatal illness, but it does not have a cure.
 However, medical and surgical treatments, combined with exercise and neuro-rehabilitation, allow many people to maintain a high level of function.
 The goal of treatment is to maximize independence and quality of life.
 Your treatment may include medication, surgery, and rehabilitation therapy.

-Medications aimed at controlling symptoms of Parkinson’s disease can provide effective Parkinson’s treatment.
+Medications aimed at controlling Parkinson’s disease symptoms can provide effective Parkinson’s treatment.
 Your treatment will be tailored to your symptoms and may require a combination of several different medications.

-For those whose symptoms do not respond to the usual medical treatments, or those in whom medication is losing effectiveness, surgery may be an option.
+For those whose Parkinson’s Disease symptoms do not respond to the usual medical treatments, or those in whom medication is losing effectiveness, surgery may be an option.